mikebrady/shairport-sync/CAR INSTALL.md

 #### Shairport Sync
 Download Shairport Sync, configure, compile and install it.

-* Omit the `--with-airplay-2` from the `./configure` options if you are building classic Shairport Sync.
+* Replace the `--with-airplay-2` with `--with-ffmpeg` in the `./configure` options if you are building classic Shairport Sync.

 ```
 $ git clone https://github.com/mikebrady/shairport-sync.git
 $ cd shairport-sync
-$ autoreconf -fi
+$ autoreconf -fi # about 1.5 minutes on a Raspberry Pi B
 $ ./configure --sysconfdir=/etc --with-alsa \
     --with-soxr --with-avahi --with-ssl=openssl --with-systemd --with-airplay-2
-$ make
+$ make # about 6 minutes on a Raspberry Pi B
 # make install
 # systemctl enable shairport-sync
 ```
-The `autoreconf` step may take quite a while – please be patient!

 ### Configure Shairport Sync
 Here are the important options for the Shairport Sync configuration file at `/etc/shairport-sync.conf`: